Cominco Resources

 Cominco Resources is a private company which is developing the US$2billion Hinda phosphate project located in The Republic of the Congo.
-Through its subsidiary it owns 100% of the Hinda Phosphate Project, which comprises the Hinda Permit (granted in December 2009), and the Kolatchikanou Permit (granted in June 2011).
-The Hinda project is the world's largest undeveloped phosphate deposit with a JORC Mineral Resource of 678 Mt and a Minable Ore Reserve of 405 Mt, sufficient for over 24 years of production.
+Through its subsidiary, it owns 100% of the Hinda Phosphate Project, which comprises the Hinda Permit (granted in December 2009), and the Kolatchikanou Permit (granted in June 2011).
+The Hinda project is the world's largest undeveloped phosphate deposit, with a JORC Mineral Resource of 678 million tonnes (Mt) and a Minable Ore Reserve of 405 Mt, sufficient for over 24 years of production.
 Cominco Resources was merged with Kropz in December 2018 and listed on the AIM market.

-Cominco owns 100% of the Hinda and Kolatchikanou phosphate exploration licences covering 1,663 km^{2} of ROC's coastal basin, upon which Cominco discovered and delineated a large graben hosted, marine sedimentary phosphate deposit between 300 m and 800 m wide, running roughly parallel to the Atlantic coast.
-The deposit is relatively homogeneous and thick and has a very low overburden to Ore ratio (1.5 m^{3}:t).
-The Orebody is one of few that can be open pit mined, by free digging with no requirement for ripping or blasting.
+Cominco owns 100% of the Hinda and Kolatchikanou phosphate exploration licences, covering 1,663 km^{2} of ROC's coastal basin, upon which Cominco discovered and delineated a large graben hosted, marine sedimentary phosphate deposit between 300 m and 800 m wide, running roughly parallel to the Atlantic coast.
+The deposit is relatively homogeneous and thick and has a very low overburden to ore ratio (1.5 m^{3}:t).
+The orebody is one of few that can be open pit mined, by free digging with no need for ripping or blasting.

-On 7 December 2015, The Ministry of Mines and Geology granted Cominco an Exploitation (Mining) Licence for phosphate covering an area of 263 km^{2}.
+On 7 December 2015, the Ministry of Mines and Geology granted Cominco an Exploitation (Mining) Licence for phosphate covering an area of 263 km^{2}.

 The company's African operations are located at Rond-Point d'Avoum, Centre-Ville in Pointe Noire.

-Resource and Geology
+Resources and Geology

 The Republic of Congo has considerable resources of sedimentary phosphates (Apatite), dating from the Upper Cretaceous to Lower Eocene periods.
-The deposits form a string of outcrops that extend over 50 km along the coast inland from Pointe-Noire, and are exposed within a 750 m-wide belt – most of which falls within Cominco's licence areas.
+The deposits form a string of outcrops that extend over 50 km along the coast inland from Pointe-Noire, and are exposed within a 750 m-wide belt, most of which falls within Cominco's licence areas.

-The Hinda Phosphate Ore-boby is hosted by Upper Cretaceous (Maastrichtian) Holle Series and younger sediments situated within Cretaceous to Quaternary terrestrial to marine succession of an intra-continental rift within the Congolese Coastal Basin.
-Sedimentary phosphates are exposed east and north of Pointe Noire within an approximately 750m wide fault bounded belt which trends north-west and extends into Angola to the south and Gabon to the north.
+The Hinda phosphate orebody is housed within the Upper Cretaceous (Maastrichtian) Holle region and younger sediments are situated within the Cretaceous to Quaternary, terrestrial to marine, succession of an intra-continental rift within the Congolese Coastal Basin.
+Sedimentary phosphates are exposed east and north of Pointe Noire, within an approximately 750m wide fault bounded belt which trends north-west and extends into Angola to the south and Gabon to the north.
 The belt is considered to have been preserved within a post-Palaeogene, pre-Pliocene (potentially Miocene) graben.

 On 4 December the company announced a JORC Compliant 531 Mt at 11.1% P_{2}0_{5} at a 7% P_{2}0_{5} cut-off, of which 89% is in the Measured and Indicated category.
 The MRE was provided by CSA Global (UK) Ltd. The latest MRE is based on a 5% P_{2}0_{5} Cut-off grade.